odanoburu/FreeLing-User-Manual/processing-classes.md

 ### Class definitions {#class-definitions}

-Section `&lt;CLASS&gt;` contains class definitions which may be used as attributes in the dependency labelling rules.
+Section `<CLASS>` contains class definitions which may be used as attributes in the dependency labelling rules.

 Each line contains a class assignation for a lemma, with two possible formats: